 Wetwang Slack chariot burial, © Aaron Watson, Melanie Giles.

-Following on from the Continuing Bonds study is the Creative Dissemination project.
-As a result of follow-on funding for Impact and Engagement awarded by the Arts and Humanities Research Council, the Creative Dissemination project continues with the original drive to normalise death, dying, bereavement and grief in contemporary society.
-To do this, stories, experiences and opinions given in the original workshops together with archaeological materials are being used as inspiration for creative writing and poetry.
-We will look at themes like remembering/forgetting the dead, contentious resting sites, keeping the dead, memorialising through objects and treatment of the body after death.
+Following on from the Continuing Bonds study was the Creative Dissemination project.
+As a result of follow-on funding for Impact and Engagement awarded by the Arts and Humanities Research Council, the Creative Dissemination project continued with the original drive to normalise death, dying, bereavement and grief in contemporary society.
+To do this, stories, experiences and opinions given in the original workshops together with archaeological materials were used as inspiration for creative writing and poetry.
+We looked at themes like keeping the dead close, the politics of death, and remembering and memorialising through objects.

-Workshops were held in Bradford on the 13th March, 3rd April, 5th June 2019, in Manchester on the 11th March, 1st April, 3rd June 2019 and in Sheffield on the 12th March, 2nd April and 4th June 2019.
+Workshops were held in Bradford, Sheffield and Manchester throughout the months of March, April and June 2019.
 Participants were asked to attend all three workshops in their chosen city.